-Looking for a great new job in 2019?
+Looking for a great new job?

 Opportunities are certainly plentiful, but you should still do everything you can to differentiate yourself as a standout candidate.